Glock 20 vs Glock 40: Comparison for Gun Enthusiasts

 2. Magazine Capacity: The pistol has the advantage of being able to hold 15 rounds.
 In other words, you have enough ammunition in a magazine before running out and having to reload.

-3. Size and weight: The Glock 20 is built on a normal Glock frame, 8.03 inches in length, and weighs 25.5 ounces without a round.
+3. Size and weight: The Glock 20 is built on a normal Glock frame, 8.03 inches in length, and weighs 27.5 ounces without a round.
 It is a bit bigger than most compact pistols, but still well within the reach of most users.

-4. Ergonomics: Like all Glocks, the Glock 20 is therefore simple in its design to operate and use.
+4. Ergonomics: Like all Glocks, the Glock 20 is simple in its design to operate and use.
 The grip is comfortable, and the controls are all easy to operate.

 Key Features of the Glock 40